 request.secure is true.

-This logic is set by the trusted proxies configured for Play’s HTTP engine.
+This logic depends on the trusted proxies configured for Play’s HTTP engine.
 Internally,

 play.api.mvc.request.RemoteConnection determine between them whether an incoming request meets the criteria to be “secure”, meaning that the request has gone through HTTPS at some point.